sakshamGupta09/Angular/15.Change detection/change_detection.md

 ## Should we always call markForCheck when model changes

 - By default for event handlers, angular marks the view dirty.
 So if we are updating data model within event handler we do not need to call `markForCheck`.
 - When the `Input` property of a component changes, it is marked dirty by default.
 Values are compared by reference(===).
+This happens when angular checks bindings of parent.
 - Async pipes